dotlang/language/doc/RFE.md

 pro: easier to write compiler, almost everything is already available
 con: implementing some advanced features like green thread can be difficult because we have less control
 -------------
-myjit: C, Github, seems simpler (~10 files), 20K SLOC
+myjit: C, Github, seems simpler (~10 files), 20K SLOC, last update 2015-03-15, `jit_addi(p, R(1), R(0), 1);`, has reg-allocator
-libjit: last commit 2017-05-26, has dpas example, has more files (~50), has `/jit-elf-write.c`, 46K SLOC
+libjit: last commit 2017-05-26, has dpas example, has more files (~50), has `/jit-elf-write.c`, 46K SLOC, said its not designed for AOT.
-libgccjit: based on GCC
+libgccjit: based on GCC, can output executable which is native without need any .so file

 Y - if we adopt Rust's model (simplified) we won't need GC and exclusive resources won't be an exception.
 Rust: There can only ever be one binding to a given resource